Welcome to my March update.

 On other policy fronts, the Opioid Addiction crisis is spurring interest in enabling physicians to prescribe controlled substances over telemedicine.
 The ATA has been working hard through the Mental Health Special Interest Group, co-chaired by Robert Caudill MD and Tania Malik JD, working with Latoya Thomas, to prepare advisory documentation on this which has been submitted to the Senate Finance Committee.
 ATA suggested improving access by enhancing existing, and creating new, points of care by having CMS remove originating and distant site restrictions to allow access to diagnosis or treatment in metropolitan areas as well as through an array of federally funded community and rural sites.
 ATA has also asked CMS to enforce Medicaid requirements around the country, to broaden integrated service models and to waive DEA restrictions to allow controlled drug prescribing by telemedicine.

 Finally, I know that if you are in DC, Ann Mond Johnson, Sabrina Smith and all the ATA staff would welcome you visiting the new ATA abode and spending time there.
 The new address is suite 850, 901 N Glebe Rd, Arlington VA 22203.
 Ph 703-373-9600.
 Also, do remember to put Edge 2018, in Austin on Sept 26th to 28th in your schedules, where the primary focus will be on innovation and technology drivers in telemedicine.
 We are already planning the program for this conference and ask anyone who would like to propose exciting and innovative keynote presenters to send names to Courtney Mesmer.

-Do please continue to contact me, Sabrina Smith, any ATA staff, and any Board members or other ATA leaders with any questions or concerns.
+Do please continue to contact me, Ann Mond Johnson, Sabrina Smith, any ATA staff, and any Board members or other ATA leaders with any questions or concerns.
 It is always good to hear from you.
-And a very happy thanksgiving to you all from the ATA.

 My best wishes to all.